HorusPay/eos-dev-sandbox/README.md

 ## @author sschechter

-Utility scripts and examples for working with the EOS Blockchain Feel free to borrow, modify and build on these ideas
+Utility scripts and examples for working with the EOS Blockchain Feel free to borrow, modify and build on these ideas.
+When creating a default wallet, the password is stored in a plain text file called password.txt This is obviously not secure and is meant for ease of development. \
+You probably shouldn't run these while connected to the main net

 # Append the following lines to '~/.bashrc' and these aliased functions become available for use:
 > export EOSIO_WS_HOME="<MY_DIRECTORY>"